ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 Add a new class called __MeTests__ in the __WebDevWorkshop.Web.Tests__ project.
 And make sure the class is `public`.

-The first test should verify that the API returns 401 Unauthenticated if the user isn't logged in.
+The first test should verify that the API returns 401 Unauthorized if the user isn't logged in.

 Create a new test called __Get_returns_HTTP_401_Unauthorized_if_not_authenticated__, and have it call the `TestHelper`